Last Updated on

 It features Neutrogena’s PureScreen Technology.
 That translates to a blend of naturally-sourced ingredients that reflect harmful rays.

-In conclusion, the thin consistency spreads nicely and absorbs quickly.
+In conclusion, the thin consistency spreads nicely and absorbs quickly into the skin.
 There are no artificial fragrances plus the formula’s been tested against common allergens.
 It lasts for up to eighty minutes of swimming.

 This product is free of dyes, fragrances, parabens, and phthalates.

-18. Neutrogena Sensitive Skin Sunscreen Lotion with Broad Spectrum SPF 60+
+Neutrogena Sunscreen Lotion with Broad Spectrum SPF 60+

-If you struggle with rosacea on your body, not just your face, try Neutrogena’s sunscreen for sensitive skin.
+If you struggle with rosacea on your body, not just your face, try Neutrogena’s sunscreens for rosacea.
 It’s free of artificial fragrances and oils plus it stays on up to eighty minutes in the water.

 The Purescreen Technology blends physical sunscreens to shield against UV radiation.
 Those ingredients include both titanium dioxide and zinc oxide.

-This product is mild enough that the National Eczema Association awarded it a Seal of Acceptance for sensitive skin.
+This product is mild enough that the National Eczema Association awarded it a Seal of Acceptance for rosacea.

-DRMTLGY includes both zinc oxide and octinoxate in their facial sunscreen.
-But it is fragrance-free and not greasy.
+The DRMTLGY formula includes a proprietary blend of ingredients in their facial sunscreens.
+It is fragrance-free and not greasy.

 While it prevents damage from UV radiation, it also protects against infrared rays.
 The addition of niacinamide and hyaluronic acid ends up moisturizing and correcting uneven skin tone.